 DO I HAVE TO WEAR A HEADGEAR?

 A headgear is an orthopedic appliance that’s used on a select number of patients who present with a severely distorted bite.
-With that said, there are great alternatives to headgears and we at Walters Orthodontics invest in those alternatives as our first choice in bite correction.
+With that said, there are great alternatives to headgears and we at Evrigenis and Walters Orthodontics invest in those alternatives as our first choice in bite correction.

 WILL MY TEETH STRAIGHTEN OUT ON THEIR OWN AS I GROW?